seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part10-Create-Content.md

 > A blog post is not an HTML page.
 > It is a **document** with **relationships** and **structured data**.

-The frontend’s job is to transform that data into beautiful UI.
+The frontend transforms that data into UI.

 ---

 ### Up Next — Part 11: Building the Homepage

-We’ll:
-- Create a proper homepage that lists posts
-- Learn how to render lists in Server Components
-- Style cards with Tailwind
-- Prepare for dynamic routes (`[slug]`)

-This is where GreyMatter Journal starts looking like a real publication.
+We’ll create a list of posts, style cards, and prepare for dynamic routes.